 Pathway 1: Light Duty Electrification

 The emissions benefits of switching from fossil fueled to electric powered vehicles are clear.
 Battery Electric vehicles (EVs) and Plug-in Hybrid light duty electric vehicles are well beyond the research and development stage, they are being manufactured across the globe and available for sale today in Vermont.
 Their deployment and use is supported by the state’s current regulatory framework, federal leadership and the manufacturers’ commitments.
 Vehicle types that are more suitable for the Vermont climate and landscape, like light-duty trucks and all-wheel drive vehicles, are becoming more readily available.
 Electric vehicles are an attractive alternative because they provide a similar level of transportation convenience as conventional vehicles, with the caveat that public charging availability needs to continue to grow.
 While EVs often cost significantly less to own and maintain over the lifetime of the vehicles, purchase or lease incentives are an important tool to reduce the often higher upfront costs of EVs.
-Catalyzing the dramatic acceleration of EV deployment will require are-evaluation and expansion of purchase incentives and similar mechanisms to facilitate widespread adoption, especially among low- and moderate-income families.
+Catalyzing the dramatic acceleration of EV deployment will require a re-evaluation and expansion of purchase incentives and similar mechanisms to facilitate widespread adoption, especially among low- and moderate-income families.

 1. Market-Driving Technology Forcing Regulatory Programs

 Vermont first adopted California’s Motor Vehicles Emission Standards, now known as Advanced Clean Cars (ACC), in the early 2000s pursuant to its authority under Section 177 of the Clean Air Act.
 The requirements of ACC are imposed directly on vehicle manufacturers and have pushed the industry to innovate and implement new technologies to meet the requirements of the rules and growing public demand.
 As these regulations are updated to require higher volumes of lower and no emitting vehicles be delivered to participating states, Vermont should amend its own rules to ensure the most stringent standards, identical to California’s program, will apply to Vermont.
 Adoption of ACC II in Vermont will contribute to a broader acceleration of EV manufacturing and deployment as more manufacturers are required to embrace vehicle electrification and innovation, thereby ensuring a diversity of vehicle choices are available to Vermonters.
-The sooner more of this vehicle technology and types of vehicles are available on the market, the lower the upfront costs to consumers of EV ownership.
+The sooner a more mature market develops and economies of scale are achieved, the more of this vehicle technology and types of vehicles are available on the market, helping to lower the upfront costs to consumers of EV ownership.

 High (and consensus medium) Priority Actions